The following is useful information when you plan and prepare your holiday in a NOVASOL holiday rental

 Whirlpool: If the holiday home has a whirlpool where the water is not to be let out, we fill it up with water before your arrival.
 If you know before arrival that you do not wish to use the whirlpool, please let the local NOVASOL office know before your arrival and you will save electricity costs.

 The holiday home grounds are often nature plots.
-The square meters stated might not all be usable but may consist of heath, tall grass, wild meadows etc. where nature is left on its own.
-In some cases, the holiday home owner has a vegetable garden on the property and therefore the whole ground might not be available for use.
+The square metres stated might not all be usable but may consist of heath, tall grass, wild meadows etc. where nature is left on its own.
+In some cases, the holiday home owner has a vegetable garden on the ground and therefore the whole ground might not be available for use.
 The access road to the house is rarely asphalted and can most often not be used by sports cars or lowered vehicles.
 In some areas, the roads are in considerably worse condition than in your home country.

 Please note that the ground belonging to new holiday homes might not have had time for grass, bushes etc. to grow up and the driveway might still need the final gravel.